groobyming/sqlx/FAQ.md

 Query parameters are also usually transmitted in a compact binary format, which saves bandwidth over having to send them as human-readable strings.

 Because of the obvious security and performance benefits of prepared statements, the design of SQLx tries to make them as easy to use and transparent as possible.
-The `sqlx::query*()` family of functions, as well as the `sqlx::query*!()` macros, will always prefer prepared statements.
+The `bk-sqlx::query*()` family of functions, as well as the `bk-sqlx::query*!()` macros, will always prefer prepared statements.
 This was an explicit goal from day one.

 SQLx will **never** substitute query parameters for values on the client-side, it will always let the database server handle that.
 We have concepts for making certain usage patterns easier, like expanding a dynamic list of parameters (e.g. `?, ?, ?, ?, ...`) since MySQL and SQLite don't really support arrays, but will never simply format data into a query implicitly.

 Our pervasive use of prepared statements can cause some problems with third-party database implementations, e.g. projects like CockroachDB or PGBouncer that support the Postgres protocol but have their own semantics.
-In this case, you might try setting [`.persistent(false)`](https://docs.rs/sqlx/latest/sqlx/query/struct.Query.html#method.persistent) before executing a query, which will cause the connection not to retain the prepared statement after executing it.
+In this case, you might try setting [`.persistent(false)`](https://docs.rs/bk-sqlx/latest/bk-sqlx/query/struct.Query.html#method.persistent) before executing a query, which will cause the connection not to retain the prepared statement after executing it.

 Not all SQL statements are allowed in prepared statements, either.